 See additional work or contact the artist at: Renel Plouffe

 Bryan is an up and coming sculptor who works primarily in steel.
-A studio assistant for the world renowned sculptor, John Henry, Bryan’s work is simultaneously elegantly clean in form and subtly provocative.
+A studio assistant for the world renowned sculptor, John Henry, Bryan’s work is simultaneously elegant in form and subtly provocative.
 He has had a growing number of commissions and installations around the country.

 See additional work or contact the artist at: Bryan Rasmussen

 Bradley is an architect and photographer.
 His work exhibits a singular sense of place.
-Most often shooting in black & white, he likes to explore his subject thoroughly by creating photo essays.
-Please Seat Yourself, his photo essay about Zarzour” Cafe, became the basis for a show of his work presented at The Northshore Gallery of Contemporary Art.
+Most often shooting in black & white, he likes to explore his subject by creating photo essays.
+Please Seat Yourself, about Zarzour’s Cafe, became the basis for a show presented at The Northshore Gallery.

 See additional work or contact the artist at: Bradley Shelton

-James is an artist who depicts the natural world along the Tennessee River and city life he encounters in his travels.
+James is an artist who depicts the natural world along the Tennessee River and city life as he encounters it in his travels.
 A graduate of the University of Georgia, he has worked in art and written about art for a number of years.
-He had a joint show with the sculptor, Maria Willison, at The Northshore Gallery of Contemporary Art.
-He presently shows at Locals at Sewanee in Sewanee, TN
+He had a joint show with the sculptor, Maria Willison, at The Northshore Gallery.
+He presently shows at In-Town Gallery in Chattanooga.

 See additional work or contact the artist at: James Tucker

 A rising star in the Chattanooga art world, Maria is a sculptor, 2-D artist, teacher, and studio assistant for the noted sculptor Cessna Dicosimo–all while still in her twenties.
-Maria did a joint show with James Tucker, Figuratively Speaking, at the Northshore Gallery of Contemporary Art.
+Maria did a joint show with James Tucker, Figuratively Speaking, at the Northshore Gallery.

 See additional work or contact the artist at: Maria Willison

 Larry is an abstract expressionist whose knowledge of 20th century art is unrivaled.
 Dividing his time between Chattanooga and Florida, Larry teaches art classes as well as paints.
-In 2014 he did a joint show, Abstract Expressions, with artist James Mckissic at The Northshore Gallery of Comtemporary Art.
+In 2014 he did a joint show, Abstract Expressions, with artist James Mckissic at The Northshore Gallery.